Chrysler New Yorker: 1960–1964

-The 1960 model year New Yorkers used unibody construction, and the carry-over RB engine had an output of 350 hp.
+The 1960 New Yorkers used unibody construction, and the carry-over RB engine had an output of 350 hp.
 Starting with 1960, all Chrysler models adopted the grille appearance from the Chrysler 300F.
-The rear bucket seats from the 300 models 300 were optional on the New Yorker Custom coupe.
+The rear bucket seats from the 300 models were optional on the New Yorker Custom coupe.

-The New Yorker 1961 model year featured a new grille, slanted headlights, and a continental kit appearance on the trunk lid.
+The 1961 New Yorker featured a new grille, slanted headlights, and a continental kit appearance on the trunk lid.
 The 413 CID "RB" Golden Lion V8 continued.
 This was the last of the "Forward Look" models.
-Chrysler built 2,541 New Yorker two-door hardtops, in Canada through 1964 and 1965 in the U.S., and no longer used the nameplate "Newport" for hardtop models when the Chrysler Newport became its model line.
+Chrysler built 2,541 New Yorker two-door hardtops, in Canada through 1964 and 1965 in the U.S., and no longer used the "Newport" nameplate for hardtop models when the Chrysler Newport became its model line.

-The program to create all-new Chryslers for the 1962 model year was abruptly canceled in 1960.
-The alternative, as detailed by Chrysler designer Jeffrey I. Godshall, was instead to take the Chrysler Corporation's full-sized 1961 models and literally "mix-and-match" them to create the 1962 Chryslers.
-The 1962 model year New Yorkers would only be offered as four-door models.
-Thus, both the 1962 hardtop sedan and the pillared sedan were made by taking the front end of a 1961 New Yorker (updated for 1962) and mating it to the de-finned body of a corresponding 1961 Dodge Polara four-door sedan.
+The program to create new Chryslers for the 1962 model year was abruptly canceled in 1960.
+The alternative, as detailed by Chrysler designer Jeffrey I. Godshall, was instead to take Chrysler Corporation's full-sized 1961 models and literally "mix-and-match" them to create the 1962 models.
+The 1962 New Yorkers would only be offered as four-door models.
+Thus, both the 1962 hardtop sedan and the pillared sedan were made by taking the front end of a 1961 New Yorker (updated for 1962) and mating it to the de-finned body of a corresponding 1961 four-door Dodge Polara sedan.
 The Polara, which was Dodge's only long-wheelbase model, was chosen because its body's smoother sides proved to be easier to work with when creating a finless body, a significant requirement for the redesign.
 The 1961 Polara's existing tailfins and taillights were replaced by redesigned rear-quarter panels, which furnished the 1962 New Yorkers with finless rear fenders and new taillights.
-Similarly, the 1962 New Yorker station wagon was made by mating an updated front end of a 1961 New Yorker to the body of a 1961 Plymouth Suburban four-door station wagon.
-A Plymouth station wagon was Plymouth's only long-wheelbase offering, and it was chosen because it was Chrysler Corporation's only finless full-sized station wagon.
+Similarly, the 1962 New Yorker station wagon was made by mating an updated front end of a 1961 New Yorker to the body of a 1961 four-door Plymouth Suburban station wagon.
+A station wagon was Plymouth's only long-wheelbase offering, and it was chosen because it was Chrysler Corporation's only finless full-sized station wagon.
 Thus, only four-door New Yorkers were offered in wagon, sedan, and hardtop body styles.
 The 1962 New Yorker was the last Chrysler to have a 126 in wheelbase.